Karen Beckman is the Elliot and Roslyn Jaffe

-She has co-edited two volumes: Still Moving: Between Cinema and Photography with Jean Ma (Duke UP, September 2008) and On Writing With Photography (Minnesota UP, 2013) with Liliane Weissberg, and is also the editor of Animating Film Theory (forthcoming, Duke UP), which explores the history of film theory's engagement (and lack of it) with animation.
-Her articles address a range of subjects, including feminism and terrorism, death penalty photography, the animated documentary, and the relationship between cinema and contemporary art.
+She has co-edited two volumes: Still Moving: Between Cinema and Photography with Jean Ma (Duke UP, September 2008) and On Writing With Photography (Minnesota UP, 2013) with Liliane Weissberg, and is also the editor of Animating Film Theory (Duke UP, 2014), which explores the history of film theory's engagement (and lack of it) with animation: http://www.scribd.com/doc/205208690/Animating-Film-Theory-edited-by-Kare....
+She is currently working with Jean Ma on a second project, this time focused on the artist Michael Snow.
+Her articles address a range of subjects, including feminism and terrorism, death penalty photography, the animated documentary, the relationship between cinema and contemporary art, fast and slow cinemas, and the evolving role of film theory in the 21st century.
 For several years she served as a senior editor of the MIT journal Grey Room, and is now a member of its editorial board.

-Courses taught include: Introduction to Film Theory (CINE 103), Film Theory (ARTH 593), Cinema and Photography (ARTH 793; CINE 392), Race, Sex and Gender in Early Cinema (ARTH 793), Women and Film (CINE 208), Film History (CINE 101), The Road Movie (ARTH 291), Paul Strand (ARTH 301), and The Art of Animation (ARTH 793).
+Courses taught include: Introduction to Film Theory, Film Theory (graduate proseminar), Cinema and Photography, Sex and Gender in Early Cinema, Women and Film, Film History, The Road Movie, Paul Strand, The Art of Animation, and War and Film (Afghanistan and Iraq).
 She is a member of graduate groups in the departments of German and English, and a faculty affiliate of the LGBT center.